CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ## Enchantments

+A subtype of spells are enchantments.
+Enchantments can be considered physical spells, as these rely on item entities as "containers", and are automatically activated depending on the specified usage and `condition`, instead of being `a`ctivated directly or casted by someone.

+Depending on their effects on the user, enchantments can behave like blessings, by granting positive stats and subspells, curses if such effects are detrimental to the user (through a clever use of the `NO_TAKEOFF` flag), or a mix of both.

 | Identifier                  | Description
 |---                          |---
 | `id`                        | Unique ID.
 Must be one continuous word, use underscores if necessary.